Police Traffic Stops and Vehicle Searches: FAQ

 I was stopped at a roadblock and asked to wait to answer some questions by a police officer, can they do this?

-If the stakes are high -- perhaps too many points on your license -- an attorney may be able to save you some money and hardship.
+If the stakes are high, such as too many points on your license, an attorney may be able to save you money and hardship.
 Contact a traffic ticket attorney if you need professional guidance.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help